margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I believe and have found that playing music and participating in improv brings joy and helps to share stories.
 I also enjoy learning to paint, apprecating others' music, and appreciating others' paintings.
 I believe that all of mankind can express musicality, but real musicians lead me to hate playing music.
 [2021]

 ## Relationship to Art ##
-* Learned about history through a song and learned about gender stereotyping through music that reminded me of listening to song lyrics to interpret deep things about relationships and literature.
+* Learned about history through a song and learned about gender stereotyping through music that reminded me of listening to song lyrics to interpret deep things about relationships and literature
-* Developed a heart for my favorite groups, The Wailin' Jennys, Ruth Moody, The Riverside Group, and Corinne Bailey Rae.
+* Developed a heart for my favorite groups, The Wailin' Jennys, Ruth Moody, The Riverside Group, and Corinne Bailey Rae
-* Learned about light in the darkness through my own memories of seeing the light in the darkness.
+* Learned about light in the darkness through my own memories of seeing the light in the darkness
-* Appreciate the artwork in office spaces.
+* Appreciate the artwork in office spaces
-* Work on composing music and playing around.
+* Work on composing music and playing around
-* Interested in how filmmakers turn children's books and other books into film.
+* Interested in how filmmakers turn children's books and other books into film
-* Learned about the idea of taking bold risks and "failing big" in an improv class, and how improv relates to entrepreneurship.
+* Learned about the idea of taking bold risks and "failing big" in an improv class, and how improv relates to entrepreneurship
-* Interested in creating art with trash.
+* Interested in creating art with trash
 * Exploring the idea of "filter" for art, and copying vs. creating. vs original

 ## Nature ##